Ukraine country brief

 In August 2010, Ukraine reached a new agreement with the IMF for an additional $15.1 billion to put the country on the path to fiscal sustainability, reform the gas sector, and shore up the country’s banking system.
 The years 2010 and 2011 saw economic growth resume.
 However, the IMF program stalled early 2011 due to the Ukrainian Government’s lack of progress in implementing key gas sector reforms.

-Ukraine’s long-term economic prospects depend on improving governance, building investor confidence through acceleration of market reforms, and replacing and upgrading infrastructure.
+Looking to the future, Ukraine’s long-term economic prospects depend on improving governance, building investor confidence through acceleration of market reforms, and replacing and upgrading infrastructure.

 Ukraine opened an Embassy in Canberra in March 2003.
-Responsibility for diplomatic relations with Ukraine lies with the Australian Embassy in Vienna.
+Responsibility for diplomatic relations with Ukraine lies with the Australian Embassy in Warsaw.
 Australia and Ukraine have an Agreement on Trade and Economic Cooperation, signed in March 1998.
 In May 2009, AUSTRAC signed a Memorandum of Understanding with Ukraine on the Exchange of Financial Intelligence.

 Parliamentary delegations from Ukraine visited Australia in 1995 and 1997, and a joint parliamentary business delegation visited in an unofficial capacity in 2004.
 An Australian Parliamentary delegation, led by Mr Graeme Campbell, visited Ukraine in 1995, and another, led by the Speaker of the House of Representatives, Mr Neil Andrew, visited in June 2004.